 - Confirm that you want to turn on Internet sharing by clicking Start.

-You have now created a Wi-Fi hotspot using your Mac.
-Note that where you would normally see that you had a WiFi signal, now you see an icon indicating that you are sharing your connection.
+- You have now created a Wi-Fi hotspot using your Mac.
+Note that where you would normally see that you had a Wi-Fi signal, now you see an icon with an arrow indicating that you are sharing your connection.

-To add a second Mac to your Wi-Fi hotspot click on the Wi-Fi icon at the top of your screen and select the name of the Wi-Fi hotspot you wish to join.
+- To add a second Mac to your Wi-Fi hotspot click on the Wi-Fi icon at the top of the screen and select the name of the Wi-Fi hotspot you wish to join.

 - Now enter the password for that Wi-Fi network